Attention

 prepend_path("CMAKE_PREFIX_PATH", MY_PROGRAM_DIR)

-You can generate a basic module file using the basic TCL directives to set
+You can generate a basic module file using the basic TCL directives to set variables,

-export these to your shell with setenv
+export these to your shell with setenv and prepend paths to your existing environment

-variables with prepend-path
+variables with prepend-path.

 Warning